Qrashi/minecraft-plugin-downloader/data/data_info.md

         You can use %newest_version%, it will be updated according to your "check" setting.

-W       download: A WebAccessField pointing to the URL to download the latest buildID N       headers: headers that will be used while accessing this source.
-W       remote: WebAccessField pointing to the newest build ID
+W       download: A WebAccessField pointing to the URL to download the latest buildID W       remote: WebAccessField pointing to the newest build ID
             You can point to a list, the program will try to find the newest buildID (if buildID is convertable to int) If the newest buildID is always the last int in a list, please use -1 as the last URI access parameter (see URIAccessField)
         local: The local build ID. can be anything.
     }
+    headers: headers that will be used while accessing this source. (compatibility and other things)
     tasks: {
 N       enabled: Enable tasks to execute after downloading the newest build
         copy_downloaded: boolean; copy the downloaded file into tmp directory